Azure-Samples/communication-services-python-quickstarts/direct-routing-quickstart/README.md

 ---

-# Manage Phone Numbers
+# Direct Routing Configuration

-For full instructions on how to build this code sample from scratch, look at [Quickstart: Manage Phone Numbers](https://docs.microsoft.com/azure/communication-services/quickstarts/telephony-sms/voice-routing-sdk-config?pivots=programming-language-python)
+For full instructions on how to build this code sample from scratch, look at [Quickstart: Direct Routing](https://docs.microsoft.com/azure/communication-services/quickstarts/telephony-sms/voice-routing-sdk-config?pivots=programming-language-python)

 ## Prerequisites